WebinarWebinar: 2017 in Review – EU VAT Legislation, Proposed Changes and ECJ Case Law – Part 1

 Overview and learning objectives

 This webinar is the first of a series of webinars that will look back at the year 2017, starting with the European Commission’s proposals to adapt the EU VAT system to the digital economy and the needs of SMEs.
 The presenters will discuss the Action Plan on VAT of 7 April 2016, as well as the other legislative proposals put forward recently by the European Commission.
 The most intriguing ECJ case law of 2017 (e.g. Aviva, DNB Banka) will also be explored.
 The webinar will provide a practical and easy explanation of what this case law and the latest policy proposals mean for taxable persons operating within the European Union.
 Special attention will be given to controversies and risks taxable persons might face because of the latest developments.
-Following the webinar, participants will be able to appreciate the latest EU VAT developments and apprehend what these developments mean for their businesses or their clients’ businesses.

 Field of study